 With MW2.3 PID controller, Pitch/Roll/Yaw Rates have some influence on PID Controller.
 For example by increasing pitch/roll rate, you get faster spins, but your multicopter might feel less in control at stick end points.
 Also, it affects all-round stick range and not just the end points!

-Some time later, Cleanflight introduced more PID controllers, such as Re-Write and Luxfloat.
+In 2015, Cleanflight introduced more PID controllers in the firmware, such as Re-Write and Luxfloat.
 In these PID controllers, P/R Rates no longer have an effect on PID values (however it still does have effects for controller 0, 4, 5 and 6).

 Update 07 Oct 2016 – “Super-Expo” is Back in Betaflight